tebin623/Bruce-firmware-Heaven/README.md

 - Easy to use

 ## UPDATE
-- added IrBegone @Sark to BruceIR
-- added irtobefree @Sark to BruceIR
+- Add universal remotes sark to BruceIR